microsoft/azuredevopslabs/labs/devopsserver/debugging/readme.md

     ![](images/020.png)

-1. Press **F10** to step over the current statement.
-If you see the option to enable IntelliTrace with Snapshots, click **Enable** and restart the debugging session.
+1. Mouse over **topSellingProducts** again to confirm it has been set.

     ![](images/021.png)

-1. Mouse over **topSellingProducts** again to confirm it has been set.

-    ![](images/022.png)

 1. On the **Debug** toolbar, click the **Step Backward** button.
 This allows you to retrace to the previous line of execution.

+    ![](images/022.png)

+1. Press **F10** to step over the current statement.
+If you see the option to enable IntelliTrace with Snapshots, click **Enable** and restart the debugging session after a rebuild.

     ![](images/023.png)